carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     -   Represents all of the results of an operation.

+*   `successors`

+    -   Represents all of the successors of an operation.

 *   `type` ( input )

     -   Represents the type of the given input.